beetcb/ms-graph-cli/README.md

 - `graph_api`: api endpoint to access ms-graph
 - `site_id?`: sharepoint site id

-These are your secrets 💕, please keep it safe.
+All fields in the object are your private information, please keep it safe.

 ## TODO